 Psychology of Women: A Multicultural Perspective

-log-on during the first three days of class will be dropped from the
+log-on during the first day of class will be dropped from the

 roster.
 After that time, if